fewlinesco/node-web-libraries/packages/web/README.md

 For the purpose of this package, here are the definitions we will use:

 - **path**: a string, the path for which a _handler_ will be invoked.
 - **handler**: a function that will be invoked for a request.
-It takes a request and a response as input and returns anything.
+It takes a request and a response as parameters and returns `any`.
 - **route**: the combination of a _path_, a _handler_ and an HTTP method (e.g: the _handler_ that will respond to `GET /resource`)
 - **router**: a collection of _routes_
 - **endpoint**: the combination of _handlers_ that will respond for a given request for all HTTP methods (a sort of _route_ for all methods).